The United States is no longer the world leader in resettling refugees

 In 2018, Canada took in far fewer refugees than it did in 2016.
 What’s changed is that President Donald Trump is cutting the number of refugees allowed into the United States to historic lows.

 After the United States adopted the Refugee Act of 1980, it resettled more refugees than every other country in the world combined for more than 30 years in a row.
-That ended when the United States took in only 33,000 refugees in 2017, fewer than half the 69,000 accepted by other countries, according to the Pew Research Institute.
+That ended when the United States took in only 33,000 refugees in 2017, fewer than half of the 69,000 accepted by other countries, according to the Pew Research Institute.

 In the 2016 fiscal year, the United States admitted nearly 85,000 refugees.
 That fell to a record low of 22,491 in the 2018 fiscal year.
 For 2019, the Trump administration has said it will take in no more than 30,000 refugees.